jkvin114/snakes-and-ladders-RPG/README.md

 ````

 ## Configuration
-- Create config folder at the root directory and add `config.json` and `variables.env`
+- Create config folder at the root directory and add `config.json` and `.env`

 ### Sample `config.json`
 ```json